f-fix/nontama_to_bload/README.md

 This tool was initially created in order to understand whether the Itasundorious tape was damaged.
 It has since been used successfully with Itasundorious, Cannon Ball, and Dimensional Wars.

-At least one PC-8801 game uses a loader with the string `NONTAMA` in it too, but that one does not use XOR - the data on the tape is loaded into memory verbatim.
+At least one PC-8801 game uses a loader with the string `\xFFNONTAMA` in it too, but that one does not use XOR - the data on the tape is loaded into memory verbatim.